Meditation & Gut Health.

 We all have five minutes to spare.
 It’s just five minutes.
 Maybe you subtract it from the time you spend on social media or the time you spend watching TV.
-You can like snag a quick five-minute break at work or take five at lunch.
+You can like snag a quick five-minute break at work, or take five at lunch, or grab your five at sunrise.
 Schedule it into your calendar each and every day.
-Set an alarm.
+Set an alarm as a reMINDer.
 Whatever it takes to pause and breathe…

 It is always easy to come up with reasons why we “can’t find the time.”
 But have you ever considered that taking the time to breathe can make all of those other moments feel less frantic and more productive.
 They may even feel more meaningful and soulfully satisfying.
 But most importantly, taking a little bit of time to attend to yourself can go a long ways towards shifting your physiology and supporting that lovely internal ecosystem that resides within your gut.

 Four Easy Ways to Incorporate Meditation Into Your Life